… or how to get an Amiga from a taxi driver

-Those blue LEDs gave me an idea to make a sort of backlight inside a case which would add a wicked glow to A600.
+Those blue LEDs gave me an idea to make a sort of backlight inside a case that would add a wicked glow to A600.

 So, I quickly grabbed a sheet of 3mm thick polycarbonate and trimmed it to the desired shape.

 The idea was to highlight polycarbonate with a set of blue LEDs.
-I used LEDs stripe which I had around.
+I used LED stripes that I had around.
 Exactly this one.

-In the next step, I taped on a silver tape to get a reflection bonus.
+In the next step, I taped on silver tape to get a reflection bonus.